teleivo/dot/README.md

 ### Design principles

-* **No configuration**: `dotfmt` is opinionated and has no options to change its format.
+* **No configuration**: `dotx fmt` is opinionated and has no options to change its format.
 * **Idempotency**: Formatting the same code multiple times produces identical output.
-* **Only formats valid code**: Parse errors leave the original input unchanged.
-The formatter does not assume or alter user intent when it cannot parse the code.
+* **Only formats valid code**: Parse errors are reported to stderr and no output is produced.
+The formatter does not output partial or malformed results.

 ### Testing

-`dotfmt` uses two test strategies:
+`dotx fmt` uses two test strategies:

 * Idempotency tests verify formatting is stable
 * Visual tests ensure formatting preserves graph semantics by comparing `dot -Tplain` outputs